Boston Dynamics’ newest robot learns to open doors

 We knew this day would come sooner or later.
 Like the cloned velociraptors before it, Boston Dynamics’ newly redesigned Spot Mini has figured out how to open doors — with either its arm or face, depending on how you look at it.

-The team behind the Big Dog proves that it’s still the master of viral robotic marketing, even after switching teams from Google to Softbank.
-Three months after debuting a more streamlined version of its electronic Spot Mini, the company’s got another teaser wherein one robot equipped with a head-mounted arm makes (relatively) quick work of a door, letting his his pal waltz through.
+The team behind the Big Dog proves that it’s still the master of viral robotic marketing, even after switching teams from Google to SoftBank.
+Three months after debuting a more streamlined version of its electronic Spot Mini, the company’s got another teaser, wherein one robot equipped with a head-mounted arm makes (relatively) quick work of a door, letting his pal waltz through.

 The video’s impressive for both the agility of the arm itself, as well as the robot’s ability to maintain balance as it swings open what looks to be a fairly heavy door.